PSORLab/EAGO.jl/docs/src/quick_start/alpha_bb.md

 !!! note

     By default, EAGO solves the epigraph reformulation of your original problem, which increases the original problem dimensionality by +1 with the introduction of an auxiliary variable.
 When defining custom routines (such as the lower-bounding problem here) that are intended to work nicely with default EAGO routines (such as preprocessing), the user must account for the *new* dimensionality of the problem.
 In the code above, we wish to access the information of the specific B&B node and define an optimization problem based on that information.
 However, in this example, the node has information for 3 variables (the original 2 plus 1 for the auxiliary variable appended to the original variable vector) as ``(x_1,x_2,\eta)``.
 The lower-bounding problem was defined to optimize the relaxed problem with respect to the original 2 decision variables.
 When storing the results of this subproblem to the current B&B node, it is important to take care to store the information at the appropriate indices and not inadvertently redefine the problem dimensionality (i.e., by simply storing the optimization solution as the `lower_solution` of the current node).
 For problems that are defined to only branch on a subset of the original variables, the optimizer has a member `_sol_to_branch_map` that carries the mapping between the indices of the original variables to those of the variables being branched on.
-See the custom_quasiconvex example to see how this is done.
+See the [Advanced-Use Example 1](@ref) to see how this is done.

-## Turn Off Preprocessing and Postprocessing Routines
+## (Optional) Turn Off Processing Routines

-(Optional) Turn off (short circuit) preprocessing routines if you don't want to use them as defined in EAGO.
+Turn off preprocessing routines if you don't want to use them as defined in EAGO.

 ```julia
 import EAGO: preprocess!